-Aggregate Policer Name Where enter a name in this field.
-Ingress Committed Information Rate (CIR) This defines the CIR in bits per second.
-This field is only relevant when the Police value is Single. • Ingress Committed Burst Size (CBS) This defines the CBS in bytes per second.
-This field is only relevant when the Police value is Single.
+Where enter a name in this field.
+Aggregate Policer Name This defines the CIR in bits per second.
+This field is only relevant when the Police • Ingress Committed value is Single.
+Information Rate (CIR) This defines the CBS in bytes per second.
+This field is only relevant when the • Ingress Committed Police value is Single.
+Burst Size (CBS) Action assigned to incoming packets exceeding the CIR.
+Exceed Action This field is only relevant when the Police value is Single.
+Possible values are: • Drop, which drops packets exceeding the defined CIR value.
+Remark DSCP, where remarks packet's DSCP values exceeding the defined CIR value. • None, forwarding packets exceeding the defined CIR value.